 How severely a dog reacts to fireworks is also dependent on their experiences, particularly when they were puppies.
-Around 12 weeks of age puppies start to go through a 'fear period'.
-This can be a critical time, as events that occur at this stage can impact on your puppy's future reactivity to new things.
+Around 12 weeks of age, puppies start to go through a 'fear period'.
+This can be a critical time, as events that occur at this stage can impact your puppy's future reactivity to new things.
 Being startled by a loud noise at this time, if the owner's response was not appropriate, could result in a lifetime fear of loud sounds.

 A dog's temperament will also affect its reaction to fireworks.
-Temperament is a complicated thing that is partly genetic, partly influenced by environmental factors.
+Temperament is a complicated thing that is partly genetic and partly influenced by environmental factors.
 Some dogs are predisposed by their temperament to be more anxious and prone to stress and fear.
 This is not something that can ever be completely overridden by training or socialisation as it is a fundamental part of the dog's nature.

 Other factors that determine a dog's reaction to fireworks include how long they have been with their owner, how the owner responds to their reaction, their age, breed, gender and reproductive status, though this list is subjective.

-In terms of age, older dogs may develop a fear of fireworks, or their existing fear may worsen, due to the deterioration of their hearing.
+In terms of age, older dogs may develop a fear of fireworks, or their existing fear may worsen due to the deterioration of their hearing.
 As hearing weakens, it is harder for a dog to know where a sound is coming from and this can add to their anxiety over loud noises.